Galaxy Note 10 Plus review: The most premium Android phone for your money

 - Excellent photos, with pretty good standalone night mode (more below).

-- Camera software like built-in video editor and portrait mode video are well-executed.
+- Camera software, like built-in video editor and portrait mode video, is well executed.

-- S Pen stylus is comfortable and easy to use; fewer accidental key presses.
+- S Pen stylus is comfortable and easy to use; fewer accidental button presses.

 - Gesture navigation with the S Pen makes sense.